data report

 2.1 5G Coverage and Site Growth

-According to GSMA’s Mobile Economy 2024, 5G networks covered about 40% of the world’s population in 2023, up from roughly 17% in 2020.
-By 2030, GSMA projects 5G coverage to exceed 75% of the global population, with 5G accounting for over half of total mobile connections.
+According to GSMA’s Mobile Economy 2025, 5G networks covered 51% of the world’s population in 2024.
+By 2030, GSMA projects 5G coverage to reach around 80% of the global population, with 5G accounting for the majority of mobile connections globally.

 This expansion requires both:

-GSMA (2024) notes that 5G networks can require 1.5–3x more sites per square kilometer than 4G in dense urban areas, depending on spectrum and performance targets.
+GSMA continues to emphasize that 5G densification increases site requirements materially in dense urban areas, depending on spectrum and performance targets.

 2.2 Macro Towers vs Small Cells: Deployment Economics